rafaelmagic/home-assistant-autohotkey/README.md

 📁 Option B: Same folder as your script

-Just drop it next to your .ahk file.
+Just drop it next to your Home_Assistant_AutoHotKey.ahk file.

 .
 .